 Australia is diverse and unique both topside and underwater.
 Join a liveaboard cruise to experience the fantastic East and West coast of this vast continent.

-A liveaboard cruise in Australia is on most divers bucket list and an excellent option for adventure travellers to the country.
+Australia liveaboards cruises are on most divers bucket list and an excellent option for adventure travelers to the country.
 Join a trip to see more of the underwater world in this fantastic destination.
 Australia has an extensive coastline most of which has some excellent dive sites.
 Plus it has the largest barrier reef in the world.
 Diving can be done all around the 25,000km of coastline, but it does vary enormously depending on the state and area you are visiting.